Can Things Be Both Popular And Silenced?

 Or what about the early US labor movement?
 They were faced with everything from Pinkerton goon squads, to industry blacklists, to constantly getting arrested on trumped-up charges; nobody seriously denies that government and private industry put a lot of effort into silencing them.

 Yet they were very popular with their core demographic, and their most charismatic spokespeople remained famous and widely-liked.
 Emma Goldman would go around the country lecturing to packed halls, collecting far more energy and interest than Sam Harris gets nowadays when he does the same.
-One can imagine the headlines: “Emma Goldman Sure Is Popular For Someone Who Thinks She’s Being Silenced”.
-No, screw you and your dumb gotchas, that’s just a 100% accurate description of the state of affairs.
+If the papers of the time had said “Emma Goldman sure is popular for someone who says her movement is being silenced”, well, screw you and your dumb gotchas, that’s just a 100% accurate description of the state of affairs.

 2. In fact, taboo opinions seem to promote a culture of celebrity